Richard Irvin (Illinois politician)

 Richard C. Irvin is an American lawyer and politician who served as the mayor of Aurora, Illinois.
-In 2025, he lost his re-election campaign to Alderman John Laesch.
+Beginning his tenure in 2017, he lost his re-election campaign in 2025 to the Democratic Party candidate, alderman John Laesch.
 In 2022, he sought the Republican nomination for Illinois Governor.
 A Gulf War veteran, Irvin has worked as an educator and prosecutor.

 Early life and education

 Irvin was born and raised in Aurora, Illinois, the son of a single mother.
 He is a graduate of East Aurora High School.
 After high school, he enlisted in the U.S. Army and served in the Gulf War.
 Irvin graduated with a B.A. from Robert Morris College and in 1998, he received a J.D. from the Northern Illinois University College of Law.
 He served as a substitute teacher in the East Aurora School District and as an adjunct professor at Robert Morris College and Northern Illinois University.

 Law career

 After graduating from law school, Irvin served as an assistant state's attorney for the Cook County State's Attorney's office and the Kane County State's Attorney's office.

 In 2001, he was named Aurora's first community prosecutor, an alternative law enforcement strategy designed to improve police relationships with residents and develop solutions to drugs, prostitution, and other quality of life crimes.
 As community prosecutor, he joined the U.S. Department of Justice's “Weed and Seed” program, which aimed to both aggressively combat crime in specified areas, but also provide redevelopment and social services.
 Irvin also successfully pressured the owners of Woodlands Apartments, an apartment complex notorious for violent crimes, drug sales, and prostitution, to improve security of the complex or be shut down.
 A year after Irvin's intervention, residents said the complex was "pretty much cleaned up."

 Irvin was removed as community prosecutor in late 2002, and he resigned from the Kane County State's Attorney's office in 2003 to open his own law office.